kAzec/SwiftyUserDefaults/README.md

 ### Supported types

-SwiftyUserDefaults supports all of the standard `NSUserDefaults` types, like strings, numbers, booleans, arrays and dictionaries.
+Transient supports all of the standard `NSUserDefaults` types, like strings, numbers, booleans, arrays and dictionaries.

 Here's a full table: